 En español l The health care law benefits women and their families in many ways.
-It provides better access to coverage, ends insurance practices that discriminate because of gender, expands coverage for children and improves long-term care services.
+It provides better access to coverage, ends insurance practices that discriminate because of gender and expands coverage for children.

-- All plans must cover the essentials.
-All plans offered in the marketplace are required to cover important benefits, such as doctor visits, hospital care, emergency care, prescriptions and more.
+- Health plans must cover the essentials.
+Plans offered in the marketplace are required to cover important benefits, such as doctor visits, hospitalization, emergency care, prescription drugs, preventive care and more.

 - Everyone needs coverage.
 Starting in 2014, you’ll be required to have health coverage.
 If you don’t, you may have to pay a penalty.
 There are some exceptions, including people with a very low income.